 Example: "She cheated on me, so she shouldn't get spousal support."

-Even if something might be relevant, a judge may still rule that it's not admissible evidence because it takes too much of the Court's time, and the undue consumption of time outweighs the relevance of that information.
-So, for example, while the fact that your spouse may have a drug problem would certainly be relevant to the issue of whether or not he or she should have custody of the children, testifying as to an incident of drug use from over ten years ago may not be worth the Court's time, and for that reason, the judge may not want to hear that testimony.
+So, for example, while the fact that your spouse may have a drug problem would certainly be relevant to the issue of whether or not he or she should have custody of the children, testifying as to an incident of drug use from over ten years ago may not be worth the Court's time.

 Character Evidence